BBC apologises to Donald Trump over Panorama edit and rejects defamation claim

 The retraction ended saying: “This programme was not scheduled to be re-broadcast and will not be broadcast again in this form on any BBC platforms.”

-The episode, Trump: A Second Chance?, has been taken down from the BBC website and a retraction was published on the webpage on Thursday evening.
+The episode, Trump: A Second Chance?, has been taken down from the BBC website with a retraction published on the webpage on Thursday evening.

 A BBC spokesperson confirmed on Thursday night that lawyers for the BBC have written to Mr Trump’s legal team in response to a letter received on Sunday.

-It came as the BBC faces fresh claims as it was accused of misleading viewers on Mr Trump’s US Capitol speech more than two years before the controversial Panorama edit aired, reports said.
+It comes amid reports that the BBC faced accusations of misleading viewers on Mr Trump’s US Capitol speech more than two years before the controversial Panorama edit aired.

-In an episode broadcast in June 2022, Newsnight reportedly played an edit of the US president’s speech which was similar to the one used in a Panorama programme in October 2024 – both of which made it appear as if he was explicitly urging people to attack the Capitol on January 6 2021.
+In an episode broadcast in June 2022, Newsnight reportedly played an edit of the US president’s speech which was similar to the one used in a Panorama programme in October 2024 – both of which made it appear as if he was explicitly urging people to attack the Capitol.

 A BBC spokesperson said in response to the fresh claims, reported by The Daily T podcast, that: “The BBC holds itself to the highest editorial standards.
 This matter has been brought to our attention and we are now looking into it.”